casdoor/casdoor-website/docs/user/multi-factor-authentication.md

 ![mfa_bound](/img/user/mfa/mfa_bound.png)

-If you have not added your mobile phone number, you need to add it first.
+If you have not added your mobile phone number, add it in your account first.

 ![mfa_binding](/img/user/mfa/mfa_binding.png)